Joseph Thomas (surveyor)

-Captain Joseph Thomas (1803–?) was a British explorer and the chief surveyor for Lyttelton, Sumner and Christchurch in New Zealand.
+Captain Joseph Thomas (June 1803 – ?) was a British explorer and the chief surveyor for Lyttelton, Sumner and Christchurch in New Zealand.
 He took up surveying after service in the British army, gaining the rank of lieutenant.
 In the 1840s, he explored many parts of New Zealand and worked for the New Zealand Company.
 This gained him employment with the Canterbury Association, which sent him to New Zealand in 1848.
 Thomas' role was to find a suitable site for their proposed settlement, and what became the Canterbury region with Christchurch as its capital was the result of his efforts.
 He was dismissed in early 1851 over quarrels with John Robert Godley, the agent of the Canterbury Association, just after the first settlers had arrived in the colony.
 Thomas' life after 1853 is unknown.
 Having allowed for Hagley Park as a generous central city green space is regarded as his major achievement, and it is his lasting legacy.

 Early life

-Thomas was born in Worcester, England, in 1803.
-At age 13, he was an ensign in the 101st Regiment.
+Thomas was born in Lymington, England, in June 1803.
+At age 13, he was an ensign in the 101st Regiment of Foot (Duke of York's Irish) from 15 February 1816 to its disbandment that year.
 In 1819, he was admitted to the Royal Military College, Sandhurst and in November 1822, he joined the 87th Regiment of Foot.
 He served in India and in November 1827 transferred to the 19th (1st Yorkshire, North Riding) Regiment of Foot for service in the West Indies.
-Thomas left the army in 1833 with the rank of lieutenant, and worked in North and South America as a surveyor and mining engineer.
-He returned to England in 1839.
+Thomas advanced to the rank of lieutenant on 23 August 1825, left the army in 1833, worked in North and South America as a surveyor and mining engineer and returned to England in 1839.

+On his return to England, he published, in 1839, a collection of drawings made on his journeys.
+Any further reference to this work is scant.
+Art historian Alfredo Boulton noted that Joseph Thomas appears to have entered and departed Venezuela somewhat frequently within the years 1837–1844.
+Thomas' drawing, View of the City of Caracas from the Calvary, lithographed by W. Wood and published by Ackermann & Co., London, on 1 January 1839, and reproduced as Vista de la ciudad de Caracas in 1851, includes an index of the city's important churches, convents and private houses.